A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Another work inspired by FamNet is~\cite{DBLP:conf/eccv/GongZ0DS22}.
-First, the authors explored the main limitations of FamNet by analyzing failure cases, and they found that counting performance is highly conditioned by the diversity of the considered exemplars, i.e., intra-class diversity.
-Specifically, exemplar boxes are limited in number -- they potentially do not cover all object instances -- and their diversity is not guaranteed since they are provided by annotators subjectively.
-To tackle this issue, Gong et al. introduced the Robust Class-Agnostic Counter (RCAC), designed to be more robust to intra-class diversity.
-The architecture follows a two-stream scheme.
-The first branch consists of a feature extractor similar to the one exploited in FamNet, which takes as input RGB images $I_i$.
-Conversely, the second branch consists of a different feature extractor based on the VGG backbone~\cite{Simonyan15}, which takes as input edge images obtained by processing $I_i$ throughout an edge detector.
-This second feature extractor is randomly initialized and, different from the RGB feature extractor, optimized during the training.
-The reason claimed by the authors behind using edge images is that edges are a sort of class-agnostic knowledge, i.e., shape is a more reliable cue across instances than color.
-Then, like in~\cite{DBLP:conf/cvpr/RanjanSNH21}, ROI pooling is exploited for cropping exemplar box features from the feature maps generated by the two branches.
-Still, in this case, exemplar features are augmented with a novel feature augmentation module.
-After that, feature correlation is obtained by computing the convolution operation between the latter and the full feature maps, like in previous works, and, finally, the predicted density map is obtained with a density prediction module identical to the one introduced in FamNet.
-In detail, the feature augmentation module aims to generate more exemplars of different colors, shapes, and scales in the feature space by combining the provided exemplars.
-From this perspective, this module shares the same goal of the VCN~\cite{DBLP:conf/cvpr/RanjanH22}, i.e., increasing the size of the training set.
+\paragraph{RCAC} \csname rev1\endcsname{Another work inspired by FamNet is~\cite{DBLP:conf/eccv/GongZ0DS22}.
+First, the authors explored the main limitations of FamNet by analyzing failure cases, identifying a strong dependence on exemplar diversity---exemplar boxes are few and subjectively annotated, and they may not cover all object instances or ensure intra-class diversity.
+To address this, they proposed the Robust Class-Agnostic Counter (RCAC), which uses a two-stream architecture: one branch processes RGB images $I_i$ with a FamNet-like feature extractor, while the other uses a VGG-based extractor on edge images derived from $I_i$ throughout an edge detector.} This second feature extractor is randomly initialized and, different from the RGB feature extractor, optimized during training.
+The reason claimed by the authors behind using edge images is that edges are a sort of class-agnostic knowledge, i.e., shape is a more reliable cue across instances than color. \csname rev1\endcsname{Then, ROI pooling is applied to both branches to crop exemplar features, which are then enhanced via a feature augmentation module.
+After that, feature correlation is obtained by computing the convolution operation between the latter and the full feature maps, like in previous works, and the density map is predicted using the same module as in FamNet.} In detail, the feature augmentation module aims to generate more exemplars of different colors, shapes, and scales in the feature space by combining the provided exemplars, sharing the goal of VCN~\cite{DBLP:conf/cvpr/RanjanH22} to expand the training set.